 Each semester, Comillas University offers a limited selection of law courses that are taught in the English language.
 Additional law courses are taught in Spanish.
 However, as is the case with all exchange programs, students should be flexible in choosing courses and there is no guarantee that you will be able to enroll in your first choice of courses.
 Spanish language proficiency is required for this exchange.

 Apply online for the Comillas exchange.
-The application deadline is March 1, 2015.
+The application deadline is March 1 each year.